 Casa Silva is a secluded aristocratic hotel located in the classic Chilean countryside.
-Originally it was a family house for familia Silva, so you can imagine, the details of this place are carefully crafted to take you back in time, while keeping all modern facilities!
+Originally it was a family house for Silva family, so you can imagine, the details of this place are carefully crafted to take you back in time while keeping all modern facilities!

-All 7 rooms are unique, mine had a view to the swimming pool.
+All 7 rooms are unique, mine had a view of the swimming pool.
 The beds were old fashionable separate.